This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 GlampLaunch was founded by Taylor Glass, a former electrician who swapped building sites for building one of the UK’s fastest-growing glamping businesses.

 This page isn’t a polished highlight reel — it’s the real journey.
-The good days, the bad days and the ugly days — along with the lessons learned along the way.
+The good days, the bad days and the ugly days — plus the lessons learned along the way.

 See below for the full story of how GlampLaunch came to life.